magicleap/ml1-spectator-mode/README.md

 This project demonstrates how to render virtual content using an external camera and a Magic Leap's headset position.
 In this demo, we use the [magicleap.spectator.networkanchors](https://github.com/magicleap/com.magicleap.spectator.networkanchors/tree/main) package to create a multi-user colocation experience.
 By using this project you will be able to take an external camera, place it above or below the Magic Leap headset, and have the camera feed and Magic Leap virtual content composited together in OBS so anyone watching the stream can see what the users of the co-located experience are seeing.

-This readme includes the instructions as well as the technical information required to create custom streaming solutions.
+This readme includes the instructions on setting up the demo as well as the technical information required to create custom streaming solutions.
 Please report any questions or issues using Github’s issue ticketing system.

 **Note**:
 This project uses submodules.
 Use `git clone --recurse-submodules` when cloning.